 Transactions

-In case if you’re transferring the property ownership to your spouse, the higher rates are not applicable except that someone else is involved in the transfer.
-Moreover, if you want to increase the property value that you’re already owning, the higher rates are not applicable when all of the following apply:
+In case you’re transferring the property ownership to your spouse, the higher rates are not applicable except that someone else is involved in the transfer.
+Moreover, if you want to increase the property value that you already own, the higher rates are not applicable when all of the following apply:

 Reliefs

-You can reduce the higher SDLT amount by availing reliefs like multiple dwelling relief.
+You can reduce the higher SDLT amount by availing of reliefs like multiple dwelling relief.
 Find more about reliefs.
-If you are going to purchases 6 or more properties, you can choose from the below options:
+If you are going to purchase 6 or more properties, you can choose from the below options:

 What should you do?